MelMepham/form-validation-problem/README.md

 ## My cool form project
 Tech test for Springload.

-This was a really great tech test - so thank you to the people who created it!
+This was a really great tech test - thank you to the people who created it!
 I had heaps of fun.
+I probably spent about 4.5 hours on this.

+Also I would love any and all feedback you have for me.

 ### How to get the project started
 * Pull down repo.